-If you want to configure your ships to connect to BlazeMeter via a Proxy Server on your internal corporate network, here's what you should do:
+If you want to configure your Agents to connect to BlazeMeter via a Proxy Server on your internal corporate network, here's what you should do:

-- Follow the same process for installing a ship, but stop once you have generated the docker run command.
+- Follow the same process for installing an agent, but stop once you have generated the docker run command.

 - Copy the docker run command and add the following environment variables (using the same format and data in the variables above) to the command: